Ginger-Leo/Philosophers/README.md

 30.05.2024
 1. Instead of settings all values of the struct to zero manually, we will be using memset (as allowed by the subject) to have a more scalable solution to initializing our structs;
+2. The memset() in our struct_bzero() is working.
+All philosopher structs and overseer are set to 0.
+This solution is more scalable since memset does the work for us if we want to add variables for the philosophers later (not the case here though);
+3.
 ```